KMA91/React-TicTacToe/README.md

 ## Purpose of Project

 The purpose of this project is to refamiliarize myself with a quick React refresher.
-This will be my starting point in getting back into React, and an opportunity to improve my documentation skills.
+This will be my starting point in getting back into React and an opportunity to improve my documentation skills.
 Wish me luck!

 ## Quick Overview